simdutf/simdutf/README.md

  * This function does not validate the input.
  *
  * @param input         the UTF-32 string to convert
- * @param length        the length of the string in 4-byte words (char32_t)
+ * @param length        the length of the string in 4-byte code units (char32_t)
  * @return the number of bytes required to encode the UTF-32 string as UTF-8 */ simdutf_warn_unused size_t utf8_length_from_utf32(const char32_t * input, size_t length) noexcept;

 /**
- * Compute the number of two-byte words that this UTF-32 string would require in UTF-16 format.
+ * Compute the number of two-byte code units that this UTF-32 string would require in UTF-16 format.
  *
  * This function does not validate the input.
  *
  * @param input         the UTF-32 string to convert
- * @param length        the length of the string in 4-byte words (char32_t)
+ * @param length        the length of the string in 4-byte code units (char32_t)
  * @return the number of bytes required to encode the UTF-32 string as UTF-16 */ simdutf_warn_unused size_t utf16_length_from_utf32(const char32_t * input, size_t length) noexcept;